 Highway Fund - The Highway Fund is used to account for road and bridge maintenance and improvements as defined in the Highway Law of the State of New York.
-The major revenue of this fund is real property taxes.
+The major revenues of this fund are real property taxes and state aid.